Enter any café in Vienna and you’ll likely see a bentwood chair (often a little faded with the ravages of time and a million drops of spilled coffee).

 Dates and tickets

-A normal entrance ticket to the museum gets you into the Thonet exhibition.
-A standard ticket currently costs €12 with concessions available and free admission for under 19s.
-You can buy tickets online* and the MAK is also covered by the Vienna Pass (see my review of this all-inclusive sightseeing pass).
+A normal entrance ticket to the museum gets you into the exhibition.
+A standard ticket* currently costs €12 with concessions available and free admission for under 19s.
+The MAK is also covered by the Vienna Pass (see my review of this all-inclusive sightseeing pass).

 How to get to the Thonet exhibition